YorickPeterse/ruby-gtk3/README.md

 A C extension that provides a Ruby binding to the GTK3 API.

+## Example

+A simple "Hello world" example:

+    require 'gtk3'

+    window = Gtk3::Window.new
+    button = Gtk3::Button.new

+    window.title = 'Ruby Gtk3'
+    button.label = 'Hello'

+    window.connect(:destroy) do
+      Gtk3.main_quit
+    end

+    button.connect(:clicked) do
+      puts 'Hello world!'
+    end

+    window.add(button)
+    window.show_all

+    Gtk3.main

+## License

+All the source code is licensed under the MIT license unless stated otherwise.
+A copy of this license can be found in the file "LICENSE" in the root directory of the Git repository.

 ## Important

 Currently the code in this repository is nowhere near alpha quality.
 There are